 Research / Analysis / Planning

-Using data from current Pico users from PicoBrew’s customer service team, Facebook groups, Instagram, homebrewing forums, and Kickstarter comments, I identified common pain points and then created personas that represented PicoBrew’s current user base.
+Using data from current Pico users from PicoBrew’s customer service team, Facebook groups, Instagram, homebrewing forums, and Kickstarter comments, I identified Pico users’ common pain points.
+I then created personas that represented PicoBrew’s current user base.

-I highlighted user needs, product objectives, proposed app features, and success criteria in a “Project Brief” format that could be referenced throughout the project.
+I highlighted user needs, product objectives, proposed app features, and success criteria in a “Project Brief” format.

 To establish the basic hierarchy and structure for the app, I worked with the Director of UX to perform an internal card sorting exercise.
-We found a balance between user needs and business goals and identified the key features users needed to aid them in their brewing process, while keeping the functionality of the existing website (shopping experience, blog, etc.).
+We strove to find a balance between user needs and business goals and identified the key features users needed to aid them in their brewing process, while keeping the functionality of the existing website (shopping experience, blog, etc.).

 Visual Design Explorations

-Although the app UX was my main focus, I began to explore visual design concepts in order to have more realistic prototypes.
-I aligned the app’s aesthetic with the existing PicoBrew brand guidelines, paving the way forward for the visual design team to refine the design further after the prototyping stage.
+The app UX was my main focus, but I began to explore visual design concepts in order to have more realistic prototypes for presentation purposes.
+I aligned the app’s aesthetic with the existing PicoBrew brand guidelines, paving the way forward for the visual design team to further refine the design.